 Tame your sweet tooth

-Now and then, it’s alright to have a sugary beverage or bit of sweets or cake.
+Now and then, it’s alright to have a sugary beverage or a bit of sweets or cake.
 However, you should not nibble on sugary things throughout the day, because the bacteria in your mouth love sugar as much as you do.
 Sugar is additionally harder to brush from your teeth, and this means brushing and flossing may not remove every last bit of it.
 If sugar is left on your teeth, it can result in more plaque and tartar in your mouth.
-This put you at risk of tooth decay and cavities.
+This puts you at risk of tooth decay and cavities.

-Visit our dental offices at Waterloo Emergency Dental Centre
+Get a Gum Disease Consultation at Waterloo Emergency Dental Centre

 Day by day oral cleanliness and limiting how frequently you eat and drink sugary substances are key to ensuring that you don’t suffer from gum disease in 2019 and beyond.
-However your 6 month and 12-month dental checkups with your dentist are important too.
+However, your 6 month and 12-month dental checkups with your dentist are important too.
 Checking in with our dentist at Waterloo Emergency Dental Care twice a year will help us catch any gum disease in its early stages.
 This way you stand a better chance of treatment.
 If the disease has progressed, we can still offer you the best treatment available to ensure that you don’t suffer any damaging tissue or tooth loss.
 Our wide array of services includes surgical cleanings, tooth extraction, dental implantation, and tissue and bone regeneration.

 We are happy to discuss your dental care and treatment options with you.
 Give us a call today at (519) 883-0505.